dnavaria/kodekloud-notes/docker-notes.md

 	## How much of the resources are dedicated to the host and the containers and how does docker manage and share the resources between the containers by default?
 	- Docker host and containers shares the same system resources such as CPU and memory.
 	- By default there is no restriction as to how much of a resouce a container can use and hence a container may end up utilizing all of the resources on the underlying host.
+	- Docker uses cgroups or control groups to restrict the amount of hardware resources allocated to each container.
 	- But there is a way to restrict the amount of CPU or memory a container can use Docker uses three groups or control groups to restrict the amount of hardware resources allocated to each container.
 	- This can be done by providing the `--cpu` option to the docker command, providing a value of `.5` will ensure that the container does not take up more than 50 percent of the host at any given time.
 	- The same goes with memory `--memory` limits the amount of memory the container can utilize.